wangye0206/Cloudy_Helper/README.md

 ## Direction

 List section provides name of scripts and their applications.
 For details of each script, please read introduction at beginning of each script.
+Please make sure you have latest Python3 to run these script.

 ## List